Possession of a Controlled Substance in Florida

 Many state drug possession cases are resolved in the Miami-Dade County Drug Court (MDDC), a diversionary program intended to provide treatment for drug abuse.

-Effect of a Conviction on Driving Privileges
+How a Conviction Can Affect Your Driving Privileges

-In certain circumstances, a first-time drug, narcotics or controlled substance offender may be eligible for a pre-trial intervention program, which could result in a dismissal of charges.
+In certain circumstances, a first-time drug, narcotics, or controlled substance offender may be eligible for a pre-trial intervention program, which could result in a dismissal of charges.
 In some cases, a defendant may be wiser to proceed to trial.

 If the search for a controlled substance was not conducted by the book, an experienced Miami drug crimes attorney may be able to negotiate for a reduction in charges or a judge may dismiss the case.
 The goal of Hubbs Law Firm in every case we accept is to avoid a conviction.
 We will go to trial if necessary.

 Call us today at (305) 570-4802 or contact us online to schedule an appointment to discuss your charge for possession of a controlled substance.

 - Florida Comprehensive Drug Abuse Prevention and Control Act – Read the Florida laws related to possession of a controlled substance at § 893.13 of the Florida Statutes, including prohibited acts and penalties.